 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Air for Combustion and Ventilation, pages 6 through 8.
+See Air for Combustion and Ventilation, page 6.

 CHECK GAS TYPE